aaamini/quickml/README.md

 <img src="man/figures/auc_boxplot.png" alt="drawing" width="500"/>

 # Known bugs
 - XGB could take a very long time on certain machines (with lots of cores?).
-The fix is to reduced the `nthread` parameter.
+The fix is to reduce the `nthread` parameter.
 This fix is on the TODO list.